 - Consider standardizing the design/color of your curtains on an annual basis and throughout the facility.
 This will ensure the curtains are also “retired” on a regular basis.
 Did you know that curtains can lose their fire safety properties and actually become dangerous over time?

 Belroc offers a variety of standard, disposable, and custom curtains and track system to assist through a faster, safer, and simpler hospital curtain change out process.
-Click here to learn more about privacy products for your facility.

 Source: New feed